RonRademaker/fig-standards/accepted/PSR-1-basic-coding-standard.md

 Code written for PHP 5.3 and after MAY use formal namespaces.

-Code written in packages created after September 2015 MUST use formal namespaces.
+Code written in packages created after September 2015 MUST use formal namespaces when this does not break the working of this package.

 For example: